The @type attribute

 fig, or a qualified name exactly as specified in

-attribute, for example,
+the @class attribute, for example,

 topic/fig. Processors might ignore qualified